saranyadurairaju/Module2-Final-Assignment-Analysis/README.md

 #### The original and the refactored script

+Below are the changes made in the refactored script compare to the Original one.

 * In the original code we are reading the entire data again and again to calculate the Volumes and Return values for all the Stocks, which takes lot of Elapse time.